uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.13.1 - 2019/May/11 =

+* TWEAK: Corrects a check on a variable in Theme.php, preventing a possible PHP notice

+= 3.13.0 - 2019/May/7 =

+* FEATURE: Allows captions to inherit the image description
+* FEATURE: Adds support for theme developers to register a theme
+* TWEAK: Adds extra checks for when a theme is missing
+* TWEAK: Removed some ancient code for compatibility with PHP < 5.1
+* TWEAK: Stops random theme being inherited when user removes it
+* REFACTOR: DOM appended slides are now rendered as Vue components

 = 3.12.1 - 2019/Mar/18 =

-* FIX: Fixes a bug where Nivo and Coin Sliderdid not ship with the plugin
+* FIX: Fixes a bug where Nivo and Coin Slider did not ship with the plugin

 = 3.12.0 - 2019/Mar/18 =